loelschlaeger/fHMM/README.md

 #> * log returns: TRUE
 ```

-We now fit the model and subsequently decode the hidden states:
+We fit the model and subsequently decode the hidden states:

 ``` r
 set.seed(1)